chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 pointer into your state.
 This pointer is valid, I'm using it.
 I go away, I come back when?
 I don't know, sometime in the future.
 And I'm going to go use this pointer.
 Is it still around?
 I don't own it.
 I didn't use a `unique_ptr`.
-So who owns it.
+So who owns it?
 How do they know that I have a task waiting to use it?
 Well, unless we have some side channel communicating that, they don't.
-And how do I know if they've destroyed it if we don't have some side channel communicating that.
+And how do I know if they've destroyed it if we don't have some side channel communicating that?
 I don't know.
 And so I'm just going to use this pointer and bad things happen.
 Your bank account is gone.

 22:06 SHARON: No!
 My bank account!